0xC0000054/pdn-content-aware-fill/README.md

 ##  How to install the plugin

 1. Exit Paint.NET.
-2. Place ContentAwareFill.dll in the Paint.NET Effects folder which is usually located in one the following locations depending on the Paint.NET version you have installed.
+2. Place the ContentAwareFill folder in the Paint.NET Effects folder which is usually located in one the following locations depending on the Paint.NET version you have installed.

   Paint.NET Version |  Effects Folder Location
   --------|----------